SK8007/checkout-51/README.md

 - Pagination (10, 25, 50, or 100 rows per page)
 - Reordering columns by drag-and-drop

-Data from [c51.json](c51.json) is populated in the database through the Doctrine fixture: [src/DataFixtures/AppFixtures.php](src/DataFixtures/AppFixtures.php), and fetched by an API call that traces through:
+Data from [c51.json](c51.json) is populated in the database by the Doctrine fixture: [src/DataFixtures/AppFixtures.php](src/DataFixtures/AppFixtures.php), and fetched by an API call that traces through:

 - [src/Controller/OffersApiController.php](src/Controller/OffersApiController.php)
 - [src/Service/OffersService.php](src/Service/OffersService.php)